Heraldry Symbols & What They Mean

 In English arms a label was a mark of difference indicating that the bearer was the eldest son and heir.
 Some labels on coats of arms can be traced to this origin.

 The ladder was a symbol of fearlessness in attack as the scaling of walls with ladders was an extremely dangerous tactic used in laying siege to a castle.
-It is also a symbol of resolution.
+It is also a symbol of resolution in heraldry.

 The scaling-ladder, that is one with hooks on the ends to go over the edge of a wall so that the ladder is not merely leaning against the castle, may be a reminder to stand carefully on guard.

-The lapwing bird is symbolic of strategy because it outwits hunters by leading them away from its nest.
+The lapwing bird is symbolic of strategy in heraldry because it outwits hunters by leading them away from its nest.

 Those who bear the sign of the lapwing are shrewd strategists.
 The lapwing also goes by the alternative names of peewhit, plover, and tyrwhitt.